Coursera Inc. (COUR) Shares Rise Despite Market Challenges

 Sponsored

-The average price predicted by analysts for COUR is $17.58, which is $5.03 above the current price.
-The public float for COUR is 129.04M and currently, short sellers hold a 3.77% ratio of that float.
-The average trading volume of COUR on May 18, 2023 was 1.11M shares.
+The average price point forecasted by analysts for Coursera Inc. (COUR) is $17.58, which is $4.98 above the current market price.
+The public float for COUR is 129.04M, and currently, short sellers hold a 3.77% ratio of that float.
+The average trading volume of COUR on May 19, 2023 was 1.11M shares.

 COUR’s Market Performance